Charlotte's Web 2: Wilbur's Great Adventure: Reception

 Richard Rowell of lifesuccessfully.com wrote a mixed review and concluded that "Overall, this film would have never done very well had it not been packaged with the DVD release of the original film.
 It was a direct-to-DVD film and it shows.
 While it makes for a cute spectacle for fans of the original story, it has all sorts of plot-holes that kill it for me.
 It's clear that there was some effort put into character development, and I did enjoy seeing Aranea, Joy, and Nellie come to life.
 They were the best part of the film for me.
 But overall, the film was so corny and cliched that it just can't hold a candle to the original.
 For what it is, though, it's OK.
 But unless you're a huge fan of the original story, it's not really worth watching."
 Jules Faber of dvd.net similarly called it "A disappointing excursion that merges old school with new school and succeeds in distancing itself from both.
 There are plenty of characters to amuse the children, but as far as grown-ups are concerned, this is less than plausible.
 Bunches of pretty colours and some beautiful backgrounds were the highlight here for me and are also sure to capture the kids’ eye for the entire 80 minutes.
 I’ve seen better animation in better packages, but I’ve also seen much, much worse for around the same money."
 Mirella Roche-Parker of michaeldvd.com rated it with 1.5/5 stars with the final comment "Who can know the minds of children when it comes to children's movies?
 If your particular batch of little'uns enjoyed the original, they may very well enjoy this.
 For my taste, it simply made me miss the original more."
 The DVD made a cumulative gross of $5.26 million in rental revenue and $10.23 million in its total first quarter.

 Soundtrack

+A soundtrack available on MCA Records on March 18, 2003, reissued in early 2004 on Geffen Records.